mheap/nexmo-developer/_partials/stitch/guides/enable-screenshare/javascript.md

 # Getting Started with Screen Sharing

-In this getting started guide we'll cover updating media streams to add screen sharing to the Conversation we created in the [small conversation with video](/client-sdk/in-app-video/guides/enable-video/javascript) getting started guide.
+In this getting started guide we'll cover updating media streams to add screen sharing to the Conversation we created in the [conversation with video](/client-sdk/in-app-video/guides/enable-video/javascript) getting started guide.
 We'll deal with updating media stream events, the ones that come via the conversation.

 We’ll also build a Chrome extension needed for capturing our screen and update our media object with the screen stream.